zbcwilliam/prompt-optimizer/docs/vercel_en.md

 2. Follow Vercel's guidance to complete the deployment process

    **Advantage:** With one-click deployment, Vercel can automatically correctly identify the root directory, no manual fixing required, and all features (including Vercel proxy) can work normally.

+### Password Protected Access

+When the `ACCESS_PASSWORD` environment variable is configured, your site will enable password protection:
+- A password verification page will be displayed when accessing the site
+- Access to the application is granted after entering the correct password
+- The system will set a cookie to remember the user, eliminating the need to re-enter the password for a period of time

 ### About Vercel Proxy Functionality